99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Cloud development Kit:
 define cloud infrastructure using familiar language, code gets compiled into CloudFormation model (Json/Yaml)
 You can deploy infrastructure and application code together, if it doesn't compile you don't get either of them.

+Create the app from a "template provided by AWS CDK" -> Add code to the app to create resources within stacks ->
+Build the app (optional) -> Synthesize one or more stacks in the app -> Deploy stack(s) to your AWS account

 CDK Construct: library collection of constructs for every AWS resource.
 Construct hub: 3rd party and open source from community CDKs.

 # Cognito
 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/17343071-a6ff-4e38-a0f3-a8a9a40080ae">